Retinal Vascular Occlusive Disease

 Central Retinal Vein Occlusions (CRVO)

 Vision loss from CRVO most commonly is due to swelling of the central retina called macular edema.
 Unlike BRVO, grid laser treatment hasn’t been shown to stabilize or improve vision for CRVO.
 Recent studies have established that steroid or ranibizumab (Lucentis) injections in the eye can help patients with this disease.
 As with other retinal diseases, bevacizumab (Avastin) is commonly used by retinal surgeons with varying degrees of success depending on advancement of disease.
-Avastin and Lucentis target Vascular Endothelial Growth Factor or VEGF, and limit the leakage of fluid out of the damaged blood vessels causing macular edema while steroids treat inflammation which also causes more macular edema.
+Avastin, Lucentis, and Eylea target Vascular Endothelial Growth Factor or VEGF, and limit the leakage of fluid out of the damaged blood vessels causing macular edema while steroids treat inflammation which also causes more macular edema.
 Long-term follow-up and treatment may be required to maintain vision.
+Ozurdex, an intravitreal sustained-delivery dexamethasone(steroid) implant is also an effective treatment for selected patients.

 More advanced damage can lead to loss of retinal blood supply called ischemia.
 Large areas of ischemia can lead to abnormal blood vessel growth over the iris (colored part of the eye) leading to neovascular glaucoma, a very painful, blinding condition resulting from high pressure in the eye.
 Scatter (panretinal) laser, when applied to damaged peripheral retina, can make these abnormal blood vessels disappear if the treatment is performed in a timely fashion.
 Newer peripheral imaging techniques have shown that this periperhal ischemia may be present more often than previously recognized.
 Further research will help define new treatment approaches to prevent the sight-threatening complications of this disease.